Places#

 It is possible to query the shape of the grid using get_dims(), which returns a dim4 object.
 Individual places can be accessed by multi-dimensional position using get_place(pos4).

 The place_partition class partitions an execution place at a given granularity.
-This is useful for splitting a multi-device grid into its constituent devices, or for partitioning a device into green contexts or CUDA streams.
+This is useful for splitting a multi-device grid into its constituent devices, or for partitioning a device into locality domains, green contexts or CUDA streams.

 The partitioning granularity is specified by place_partition_scope: